korbu/ifs_shanghai_doc/docs/README.md

   - title: Update always
     details: You can view all the latest document without asking for delivery
   - title: As you like
-    details: Wanna know more about EB products information and Autosar knowledges?
+    details: Wanna know more about EB products information and AUTOSAR knowledges?
 Just tell us, we will provide here!
 footer: MIT Licensed | Copyright © 2021-present EB Shanghai Team
 ---